-How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work
+Basketball Lives: How Stephen and Ayesha Curry Make Their Enviable Marriage Work

 Having a child "puts everything into perspective.
 I don't ever have a bad day," the athlete said.
 "When I go home, knowing I have a wife and daughter to enjoy life with...especially with basketball and having that as my career...that used to be my world.
 That was it...Now obviously I get frustrated when things don't go your way [on the court], but when I go home, there's nothing more gratifying...I don't really know what I used to do with my free time."

-And becoming a mom inspired Ayesha's next career move, which was to start her own lifestyle blog and launch a YouTube channel, Little Lights of Mine, to get her cooking game on in front of an audience.
+Becoming a mom actually inspired Ayesha's next career move, which was to start her own lifestyle blog and launch a YouTube channel, Little Lights of Mine, to get her cooking game on in front of an audience.

 "Food and my family, and making people through food" was her passion, she told E!
 News.

-Luckily for everyone involved, her other big passion is basketball.
+Luckily for everyone involved, another big passion is basketball.

-While her third pregnancy has kept her sidelined for some of this year, Ayesha usually goes to almost every home game during the NBA season, often bringing Riley when she was a baby but not as much once she was older so as to not disrupt the growing young lady's bedtime routine.
-The couple have a swoon-worthy pregame ritual where Steph taps the tattoo on his left forearm, two arrows pointing at each other on his left forearm, and Ayesha does the same with her matching ink—but do not mistake Ayesha supporting her husband at work for a date night.
+In normal circumstances, Ayesha is a fixture at home games during the NBA season, often bringing Riley when she was a baby but not as much once she was older so as to not disrupt the growing young lady's bedtime routine.
+She and Steph have a swoon-worthy pregame ritual where he taps the tattoo on his left forearm, two arrows pointing at each other, and Ayesha does the same with her matching ink.
+But do not mistake Ayesha supporting her husband at work for a date night.

 "We're in the same building, but it's all eye contact from the stands to the court.
 And then we have the drive home," Steph explained to Parents.
 "The drive home is the date," Ayesha added.